quay/claircore/docs/howto/add_dist.md

 All officially supported distributions and languages provide a database of security vulnerabilities.

-These databases are maintained by the distribution\language developers and reflect up-to-date CVE and advisory data for their packages.
+These databases are maintained by the distribution or language developers and reflect up-to-date CVE and advisory data for their packages.

-If your distribution\language does not provide a security tracker or piggy-backs off another distribution's start an issue in our Github issue tracker to discuss further.
+If your distribution or language does not provide a security tracker or piggy-backs off another distribution's start an issue in our Github issue tracker to discuss further.

 ## Implementing an Updater